-Our progressive vision: Our public schools must provide each and every child the opportunity to achieve his or her fullest potential in life.
-Children are not standardized; each one requires personalized instruction.
+Limiting waivers in form contracts Provisions are hidden in the fine print of many form contracts that unfairly benefit the vendor when the customer has a valid complaint about the product or service bought.
+For example, many such contracts force individuals to mandatory arbitration, a system that is stacked in favor of the defendant.
+States can ban the waiver of rights in certain cases or adopt a sunshine law like California's disclosure of arbitration outcomes.
+Safe cosmetics Many cosmetics contain carcinogens and toxic chemicals, and more than 20,000 cosmetic products contain ingredients which have never been tested for safety by any publiclyaccountable institution.
+The Safe Cosmetics Act, enacted by California in 2005, requires disclosure of the ingredients in cosmetics, investigation into toxicity, notification to the public, and reports to the state occupational safety authorities when the health of beauty care workers may be at risk.
+Education OUR PROGRESSIVE VISION Our public schools must provide each and every child the opportunity to achieve his or her fullest potential in life.
+Children are not standardized; each one needs personalized instruction.
 That requires both fully qualified professional teachers and opportunities to learn outside of school.
-Every jurisdiction needs to: (1) provide adequate funding for public schools; (2) deliver instruction in a way that recognizes the differences in both the interests and needs of specific children (3) provide opportunities to learn outside of class time including afterschool, arts and recreational programs, and libraries; and (4) make schools both safe and fair.
+Every jurisdiction should: - (1) provide adequate funding for public schools: - (2) deliver instruction in a way that recognizes the differences in both the interests and needs of specific children: - (3) create opportunities to learn outside of the classroom, including afterschool, arts and recreational programs, and libraries; and - (4) make schools both safe and fair.